 The law allows physically challenged people to fly with their emotional support animals under certain conditions.
 As of now, only emotional support dogs are recognized as such, and unfortunately, miniature horses cannot do so because they're too small in size.

 Although the airline will provide certain accommodations for your pet thus, it’s important to let them know before traveling so they can make special arrangements.

 The law has changed, and as of January 11th, 2021.
 It is no longer possible to travel with your emotional support animal for free.
 Now, you will have to pay a fee just like any other pet does when traveling by plane.

 When traveling by air, make sure that you know any applicable laws and regulations.
 You may be required to bring an animal with a small size or have one travel in the plane’s cargo.

 An emotional support animal letter letter gives you the right to have a pet, even if it is not a common type of pet.
 If you have an ESA letter, landlords, property managers, and public places cannot charge you any fees.
 Besides, ADA has also presented some guidelines for how disabled people must be treated.
 According to ADA emotional support animals guidelines, people suffering from any disabilities must not be discriminated against in any area.

 Many people fall into the trap of ESA registration, thinking it is a legal requirement to keep their ESA.

 To clear this misconception once and for all, know that ESA registration is NOT real.

-There are several fraudulent websites present on the internet with the claim that you need to get your animal registered in their database to make it an Emotional Support Animal.
+Several fraudulent websites claim that you need to get your ESA registered in their database.
+You don't need to do this.

 These are nothing more than tricky ways to get people to pay for something that isn’t real.